SimonLarsen/convaq/README.md

 If you use CoNVaQ in your research, we kindly ask you to cite the following publication:

-> Larsen SJ, do Canto LM, Rogatto SR, Baumbach J (2018).
-CoNVaQ: a web tool for copy number variation-based association studies.
-BMC Genomics.
-(In press)
+> Simon Jonas Larsen, Luisa Matos do Canto, Silvia Regina Rogatto, Jan Baumbach (2018).
+CoNVaQ: a web tool for copy number variation-based association studies BMC Genomics, 19(1), 369.
+DOI: https://doi.org/10.1186/s12864-018-4732-8.